KenjiLoo/score_app/README.md

 ## Task 1  👨‍💻
->   Create a simple Python Django app that has the following features:
+Create a simple Python Django app that has the following features:
 - a backend API endpoint called get_score with a simple dummy formula that could be anything e.g. result = input + 1
 - a PostgreSQL database that the backend API uses to log the user ID and the score
 - demonstrate that the endpoint is behaving as expected (how do we test it? how can we prove that it is working as expected?)

 Solution 💡
 1. Make a model called `Score` with attributes `user_id` (string) and `score` (float)
 2. In the 'views.py' file, create the `get_score` API with a GET method
-    ```
+    ```python
     @api_view(['GET'])
     def get_score(request):
         scores = Score.objects.all()